“You have arrived at… home.”

 Two children ran past, a boy and a girl, followed by the sound of shoes tumbling and coats flumping.
 A couple struggled after them with shopping bags.

-A woman's voice.
-“Hang up your stuff, kids!
-How many times — ” She switched on the lights with her nose and turned to find Geoff.
+A woman’s voice said, “Hang up your stuff, kids!
+How many times--” She switched on the lights with her nose and turned to find Geoff.
 She dropped her shopping, pressed her hand to her mouth and staggered back in the doorway.
 In an instant, a stocky man was between them, ashen, fists clenched.
 He spoke calmly but his lips twitched.

 “Um, can I help you, fella?”